Opening ORGAN CONCERT

-Get ready for a musical journey through the works of master Adam Václav Michna of Otradovice (1600-1676), a Czech Baroque composer who became famous for his collection "Czech Marian Music", Johann Pachelbel (1653-1706), a German Baroque composer best known for his Canon in D major, and Johann Sebastian Bach (1685-1750), a German compositional genius whose work continues to influence the entire musical world today.
+Prepare for a musical journey through the works of the master Adam Václav Michna of Otradovice (1600–1676), a Czech Baroque composer who became famous for his collection "Czech Marian Music", Johann Pachelbel (1653–1706), a German Baroque composer known especially for his Canon in D major, and Johann Sebastian Bach (1685–1750), a German compositional genius whose work continues to influence the entire musical world to this day.

-During the concert you will also encounter an author reading by Marek Orko Vácha, a Czech Roman Catholic priest, theologian and writer.
-Vácha will present excerpts from his book "The Boat," which has won acclaim from readers for its depth and poetry.
+During the concert, you will also encounter an author’s reading by Marek Orko Vácha, a Czech Roman Catholic priest, theologian, and writer.
+Vácha will present excerpts from his book "The Ship", which has won acclaim from readers for its depth and poetry.

-Tům's repertoire includes key works by Czech and international composers in a wide range of styles from the Renaissance to the 21st century.
-His discography to date comprises 64 solo titles, released first by Supraphon (until 2002) and later mainly by Arta Records (from 1991 to the present).
+Tůma’s repertoire includes key works by Czech and international composers in a wide range of styles from the Renaissance to the 21st century.
+His discography currently comprises 64 solo titles, released by Supraphon (until 2002) and later mainly by Arta Records (from 1991 to the present).

-In 2010, he was appointed titular organist at Svatá Hora in Příbram, where in 2020 he recorded the complete organ works of J. S. Bach on Vladimír Šlajch's organ from 2018 as part of an audiovisual project in collaboration with producer and director Alexander Vojta.
-He is also involved in the dramaturgy of the St. Mary's Basilica Organ Half Hours, held in the Basilica of the Assumption of the Virgin Mary since 2017.
+In 2010, he was appointed titular organist of Svatá Hora in Příbram, where in 2020 he recorded the complete organ works of J. S. Bach on the 2018 Vladimír Šlajch organ as part of an audiovisual project in collaboration with producer and director Alexandr Vojta.
+He is also involved in the programming of the Svatá Hora Organ Half-Hours, held in the Basilica of the Assumption of the Virgin Mary since 2017.

-• Marek Vácha (*1966 Brno) is a Czech Roman Catholic priest, theologian, naturalist, teacher, writer and scout.
-He graduated from the Faculty of Science of Masaryk University in molecular biology and genetics.
-He acquired his theological education by studying in Olomouc and Brussels.
-In his doctoral thesis at the Faculty of Medicine of Masaryk University he focused on the ethical issues of understanding the human genome and on the genetics of behaviour.
-He currently serves as a parish priest of the parish of Lechovice and as a parochial vicar (chaplain) of the Roman Catholic academic parish of the Church of the Most Holy Salvator in Prague.
-In academia, he serves as head of the Institute of Ethics and Humanities at the 3rd Faculty of Medicine of Charles University, where he is also chairman of the academic senate.
-He specializes in medical and environmental ethics.
+• Marek Vácha (*1966 Brno) is a Czech Roman Catholic priest, theologian, naturalist, teacher, writer, and scout.
+He graduated from the Faculty of Science of Masaryk University in the field of molecular biology and genetics.
+He received his theological education by studying in Olomouc and Brussels.
+In his doctoral thesis at the Faculty of Medicine of Masaryk University, he focused on the ethical issues of understanding the human genome and on the genetics of behaviour.
+He currently serves as the parish priest of the Lechovice parish and as a parochial vicar (chaplain) of the Roman Catholic Academic Parish at the Church of the Most Holy Saviour in Prague.
+In the academic sphere, he holds the position of head of the Institute of Ethics and Humanities at the 3rd Faculty of Medicine of Charles University, where he is also the chairman of the academic senate.
+He specializes in issues of medical and environmental ethics.

 Programme